apache/mxnet/example/distributed_training-horovod/README.md

 **Note**: There is a [known issue](https://github.com/horovod/horovod/issues/884) when running Horovod with MXNet on a Linux system with GCC version 5.X and above.
 We recommend users to build MXNet from source following this [guide](https://mxnet.incubator.apache.org/install/build_from_source.html) as a workaround for now.

 ## Install Horovod

-1. Install [Open MPI](https://www.open-mpi.org/) or another MPI implementation.

-Steps to install Open MPI are listed [here](https://www.open-mpi.org/faq/?category=building#easy-build).

-**Note**: Open MPI 3.1.3 has an issue that may cause hangs.
-It is recommended to downgrade to Open MPI 3.1.2 or upgrade to Open MPI 4.0.0.

-2. Install the `horovod` pip package.

 ```bash
 $ pip install horovod
 ```